-Locally Interpretable Model-agnostic Explanation (LIME) \citep{ribeiro2016should} is the most popular method for locally interpretable modeling.
-LIME is based on modifying a data instance by tweaking the feature values and then learning from the impact of the modifications on the output.
-A fundamental challenge for LIME is the need for a meaningful distance metric to determine neighborhoods, as simple metrics like Euclidean distance may yield poor fidelity in some cases and the estimation can be highly-sensitive to normalization \citep{alvarez2018robustness} especially with categorical variables.
-Supervised Local modeling methods (SILO) \citep{bloniarz2016supervised}) aims to improve LIME by determining the neighborhoods for each instance using ad-hoc tree-based ensemble methods.
-Model Agnostic Supervised Local Explanations (MAPLE) \citep{plumb2018model} furthers adds a method for feature selection on top of SILO -- it utilizes ad-hoc tree-based ensemble methods to determine the weights of training instances for each target instance and uses the weights to optimize a locally interpretable model.
-However, SILO and MAPLE still have shortcomings because the tree-based ensemble methods are optimized independently from the locally interpretable model -- lack of joint optimization results in suboptimal fidelity for the locally interpretable model.
-Overall, to construct a locally interpretable model, a key problem is how to select the optimal training instances for each testing instance, because the selected training instances mostly determine the constructed locally interpretable model.
-The number of possibilities for training instance selection is extremely large (exponential in the number of training instances).
-LIME heuristically utilizes Euclidean distances, whereas SILO and MAPLE use ad-hoc tree-based ensemble methods.
-Our proposed method, RL-LIM, takes a very different perspective: to properly and efficiently explore the large possible solution space, RL-LIM utilizes reinforcement learning to find the optimal policy that selects the training instances that maximize the fidelity of the locally interpretable model.
+\textbf{Locally interpretable models:} There are various approaches to interpret black-box models \citep{interpretableAI_overview}.
+One is to directly decompose the prediction into feature attributions, e.g. Shapley values \citep{vstrumbelj2014explaining} and their computationally-efficient variants \citep{lundberg2017unified}.
+Others are based on activation differences, e.g. DeepLIFT \citep{deeplift}, or saliency maps using the gradient flows, e.g. CAM \citep{zhou2016learning} and Grad-CAM \citep{selvaraju2017grad}.
+In this paper, we focus on the direction of locally interpretable modeling -- distilling a black-box model into an interpretable model for each instance in tabular domains.
+LIME \citep{ribeiro2016should} is the most commonly used method for locally interpretable modeling in tabular domains.
+LIME is based on modifying the input feature values and learning from the impact of the modifications on the output.
+A fundamental challenge for LIME is the meaningful distance metric to determine neighborhoods, as simple metrics like Euclidean distance may yield poor fidelity, and the estimation is highly sensitive to normalization \citep{alvarez2018robustness}.
+SILO \citep{bloniarz2016supervised}) proposed a nonparametric regression based on fitting small-scale local models which can be utilized for locally interpretable models similar to LIME.
+It determines the neighborhoods for each instance using tree-based ensembles -- it utilizes DT ensembles to determine the weights of training instances for each test instance and uses the weights to optimize a locally interpretable model.
+Note that these weights are independent of the locally interpretable models.
+MAPLE \citep{plumb2018model} further adds feature selection on top of SILO.
+SILO and MAPLE optimize the DT-based ensemble methods independently and this disjoint optimization results in suboptimal performance.
+To fit a proper locally interpretable model, a key problem is the selection of the appropriate training instances for each test instance.
+LIME uses Euclidean distances, whereas SILO and MAPLE use DT-based ensemble methods.
+Our proposed method, LIMIS, takes a very different approach: to efficiently explore the large search space, we directly optimize the instance-wise subsampler with the fidelity as the reward.